 An eligible high school student who enrolls in a dual credit course that requires TSI completion in reading, writing, or mathematics during their junior year under the PSAT/ NMSQT, ACT/PLAN, or SAT provisions and earns a grade of C or better in their dual credit course has demonstrated eligibility to enroll in dual credit courses in the twelfth grade.
+No PSAT scores from test taken after May 16, 2024 will be accepted for TSIA-2 exemptions.

 An eligible high school student who enrolls in a dual credit course that requires TSI completion in reading, writing, or mathematics during their junior year under the PSAT/ NMSQT, ACT/PLAN, or SAT provisions and does not earn a grade of C or better in their dual credit course must demonstrate eligibility to enroll in dual credit courses in the twelfth grade.
+No PSAT scores from test taken after May 16, 2024 will be accepted for TSIA-2 exemptions.